J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 58: August 10, 2017

+**Today's Progress**: Still unable to sign up for Cloud 9 for the back end projects.
+Looking around at some of FCC's beta tutorials, but it's slow and feels a bit buggy.

+### Day 57: August 9, 2017

+**Today's Progress**: Skipped due to having two medical appointments on the same date.

 ### Day 56: August 8, 2017

 **Today's Progress**: Completed the vanilla JS Simon game.
 This one turned out to be a lot easier than I thought with exception of the checkbox, which I never anticipated would be so difficult to work with.